 Legal ownership is established through legal documents demonstrating the rights of the new investment.
 Tokenization, on the other hand, is the process of distributing and synchronizing a distributed ledger across multiple sites and making it accessible to a large number of people.
 Whenever there is a minor modification to the ledger, everyone will be notified.

 The NFT token can also be made out of real-world assets.
 The buyer will finally get full ownership of the digitized form of the actual product by registering it in any marketplace and producing the NFT.
 Because the NFT cannot be tampered with, the ownership claim can even be used as collateral to obtain a loan from a specific bank.

 As NFTs became more mainstream, they had an impact on real estate.
 An NFT Home, a one-of-a-kind NFT sale, sold for roughly $653,163.
 It could theoretically apply to real estate as well, and bitcoin enthusiasts are salivating at the possibility of instantly transferring documents and property titles.

-Real-life artifacts can be prehistoric replicas or contemporary classics (for instance, newspaper cuttings).
-Tokenizing these transient artifacts would enable royalty payments to be made in real-time (as well).
+Real-life artefacts can be prehistoric replicas or contemporary classics (for instance, newspaper cuttings).
+Tokenizing these transient artefacts would enable royalty payments to be made in real-time (as well).
 Take, for example, the latest Hindustan Times NFT, which was launched on BeyondLife.Club, an NFT launchpad.

 You can either sell or buy your tokens on primary or secondary exchanges.
 The former would create a commercial possibility by allowing third-party developers to enlist their tokens, whilst the latter would allow for immediate monetization.